RCMgames/RCMv3/README.md

 * [esptool-js](https://github.com/espressif/esptool-js)
 * [ArduinoJson](https://arduinojson.org/) library for using JSON data in Arduino by Benoit Blanchon
 * [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) web server and web sockets library for ESP32 by @me-no-dev
+* [Alfredo Systems](https://www.alfredosys.com/) for making opensource libraries for their NoU2 and NoU3 boards
 * [FastLED](https://github.com/FastLED/FastLED) library for controlling the RGB led on QT Py
 * [gobabygocarswithjoysticks/programmer](https://github.com/gobabygocarswithjoysticks/programmer) the RCM programmer reuses code from this project for programming ESP32s
 * [JMotor](https://github.com/joshua-8/JMotor) library for motor control by @joshua-8